Which European Airlines Allow Dogs in the Cabin in 2023?

 While some of the most popular budget airlines in Europe don’t allow pets to fly on their flights, including in the cabin, the vast majority of budget and low-cost European airlines do allow pets in the cabin, including many in the list below.

-The main budget airlines that don’t allow pets in the cabin are easyJet and its subsidiaries, Ryanair, Wizz Air, the Spanish-based Level, and Corendon Airlines and its subsidiaries.
+The main budget airlines that don’t allow pets in the cabin are easyJet and its subsidiaries, Ryanair, Wizz Air and its subsidiaries, the Spanish-based Level, Corendon Airlines and its Maltese subsidiary, and Norse Atlantic and its UK subsidiary.

 Do Any European Airlines Have a Higher Weight Limit?